-6. In order to develop an evaluation framework that would allow comparisons and benchmarking with equivalent organizations, a search was conducted for information on similar approaches implemented in other national research agencies and institutes.
+- 8. In order to develop an evaluation framework that would allow comparisons and benchmarking with equivalent organizations, a search was conducted for information on similar approaches implemented in other national research agencies and institutes.
 Remarkably few examples were found of descriptions of the methodology used in these types of organizations.
 The methodology developed by the Canadian Institute of Health Research (CIHR) and the Canadian Academy of Health Sciences (CAHS)1 seemed the most comprehensive attempt to develop a generic impact assessment model.
-Even though this was initially aimed at providing an assessment of "return on investment" for funding agencies, its final scope was broader and some of the proposed indicators are relevant for a research institution such as IARC.

-7. Any process for evaluation of the MTS must encompass the full range of activities of the Agency and take account of the organization's particular mission as the cancer agency of the WHO.
-The MTS comprises three broad areas and our proposal is to structure a review of the MTS implementation around them, as follows:

-- Advancing knowledge for cancer prevention through research (with three sub-categories: describing the occurrence; understanding the causes; evaluating and implementing prevention and control strategies); - Increasing the capacity for cancer research (again with three sub-categories: increasing human resources; developing new methodologies; providing the resources and infrastructure to support and enhance research); - Providing strategic research leadership (including shaping the international cancer research agenda and enabling and supporting the efficient conduct and coordination of research).

-8. While the proposed framework for evaluating the MTS implementation would be centred on these three areas, different metrics would be selected for the objectives under consideration.
+Even though this was initially aimed at providing an assessment of "return on investment" for funding agencies, its final scope was broader and some of the proposed indicators are relevant for a research institution such as IARC. - 9.
+Any process for evaluation of the MTS must encompass the full range of activities of the Agency and take account of the organization's particular mission as the cancer agency of WHO.
+The MTS comprises three broad areas and the Secretariat's proposal is to structure a review of the MTS implementation around them, as follows: - Advancing knowledge for cancer prevention through research (with three sub-categories: describing the occurrence; understanding the causes; evaluating and implementing prevention and control strategies); - Increasing the capacity for cancer research (again with three sub-categories: increasing human resources; developing new methodologies; providing the resources and infrastructure to support and enhance research); - Providing strategic research leadership (including shaping the international cancer research agenda and enabling and supporting the efficient conduct and coordination of research). - 10.
+While the proposed framework for evaluating the MTS implementation would be centred on these three areas, different metrics would be selected for the objectives under consideration.
 The following three paragraphs provide a first indication of the types of analysis which could be performed once the MTS evaluation framework is agreed.
+The decision, however, on which metrics to use would be made by the Joint Working Group.